wix-playground/stylable-components/docs/selectionlist/selectionlist.md

 RenderItem must put `data-value` attribute on the root node of any selectable item.
 Items without the `data-value` attribute will be displayed, but won't be selectable.

-`item` is an object created by remapping the original SelectionItem using `dataSchema`.
+`item` is an object created by remapping the original SelectionItem using `dataMapper`.
 Therefore, the `item` object has always consistent structure, regardless of the structure of the `dataSource.`

 If the original SelectionItemn was string, the resulting `item` object will put this value into